evaEko/notesongreenlandic/content/verbs/intransitiveindicative.md

 ---
 title: "Intransitive Indicative"
-author: "Eva Kopalova"
 date: 2018-06-23T23:23:13+02:00
-draft: true
+draft: false
 layout: "about"
+weight: 410
 ---
-Intransitive indicative expresses that a person does ("someone verbs").
+Intransitive indicative expresses that a subject does ("something/one verbs").
 The suffix to the verb stem is **vu**.
 Then you attach the personal ending:
 ~~~~~
 Suli(work) + vu(do) + nga(I) ->